wchun055/SEG3125-lab5-Group15/README.md

 Notes:

-*Icons were added to the services, experts, payment, address, and user contact information.
+**Icons were added to the services, experts, payment (popup window), address, and user contact information.
+Matching icons are used on the navbar.**

 ## Link: